 Kids’ Formal Wear

-Preparing your children for a big event such as wedding or the First Communion is stressful and emotional.
+Preparing your children for a big event such as a wedding or the First Communion is stressful and emotional.
 You dress them up, look at them in their beautiful attires, and all that comes to your mind is ‘Oh God, how they have grown’.
-In your attempts to have them looking and feeling perfect on the big day, you are willing to spend even more money than you have originally thought you should spend.
-But what happens when your little angels manage to stain their?
+In your attempts to have them looking and feeling perfect on the big day, you are willing to spend even more money than you originally thought you should spend.
+But what happens when your little angels manage to stain their beautiful dresses and suits?

 Hand-wash most of it

 You don’t want your child to scratch like crazy because their clothes are uncomfortable or make them sweat.
 Cotton, silk, and other natural materials are good because they will allow your child’s skin to breathe and can be washed easily.
-On the other hand, if their clothes have beads, pearls, lace, and rhinestone all over it, you should not even think about machine-washing them.
-Suits and tuxedos should be taken to the dry cleaner’s; they know how to iron and press it the right way.
+On the other hand, if their clothes have beads, pearls, lace, and rhinestone all over them, you should not even think about machine-washing them.
+Suits and tuxedos should be taken to the dry cleaners; they know how to iron and press them the right way.

 Keep them safe